ut-ims-robotics/ros_training/source/day5/moveit_config.rst

 Next:

 1. click on *Create New MoveIt Configuration Package*,
-2. use *Browse* button to select the urdf-file created in previous task, and
+2. use *Browse* button to select the URDF-file created in previous task, and
 3. click on *Load Files* button.

    .. figure:: ../_static/pics/moveit_setup_01-after.png